Is my baby reacting to medications?

 Firstly, medications tend to have flavourings in quite high amounts compared to many foods which magnifies the reactions in sensitive babies and children.
 In fact it seems to be the added flavourings which cause the most problems.

-For prescribed medications you can check the full list of active and inactive ingredients through the TGA website.
+For prescribed medications you can check the full list of active and inactive ingredients through the TGA website (google TGA).
 Choose the CMI information for normal wording or the PI for more chemical sounding information.

-For babies who have not started food, any additives and natural chemicals are somewhat diluted through the breast milk while many medications not only provide a lot more of additives but it is given directly which really can pack a punch!
+For babies who have not started food, any additives and natural chemicals are somewhat diluted through the breast milk while many medications not only provide a lot more additives but are given directly which really can pack a punch!

 All the following could pose issues for the chemical or food additive sensitive baby: